Open courses for the public

 you.
 This self-awareness is critical for the development of your negotiation skills, yet very difficult to acquire by means other than coaching.
 One-on-one negotiation coaching is offered via phone or Skype anywhere in the world.

 Negotiation and influence are pervasive in the life of organisations.
 And... applying small changes to vision, strategy and execution can often bring savings or gains of millions of dollars.
 If individuals find insights on negotiation and influence counter-intuitive, then so will the organisations they work for (or run).
-Thus developing organisational capability in negotiation, influence and value creation typically requires the assistance of external negotiation consultants.
+Thus developing organisational capability in negotiation, influence and value creation typically requires the assistance of external negotiation support.

 Ideally such capability is developed long before parties find themselves at the negotiation table.
 This will allow the client to strategically set up the right negotiations that are most likely to enable the desired outcomes